The Cocktail Party Effect – Where Hearing & Psychology Combine!

 It also can refer to a similar phenomenon where highly pertinent stimuli (such as our name) can immediately grab our attention, despite not previously paying the conversation any attention at all.

 First defined in 1953 by Colin Cherry, he conducted a series of experiments to better understand auditory attention.
 One set of experiments had participants wear a special headset that played different messages to each ear.
-The participant was asked to focus on the message in one ear and repeat it aloud.
+The participant was asked to focus on the message and repeat it aloud.
 Cherry found that despite focusing on the message in one ear only, participants heard and detected their name when it was said in the unfocused ear!

 Later research by Neville Moray in 1959 further compounded these findings, and he was able to conclude that only subjectively important messages (such as names) would pass through this mental focus block.